Dipec001/homelab/linux-commands.md

 {} → Represents each found file.

-\; → Marks the end of the -exec command.
+\; → Marks the end of the -exec command.This could also be `+` and as a matter of fact the latter is more efficient and it groups the command and executes as one rather than executing seperatelt for each file.

 ### Find and Delete Files